vivaria/edisonrul.ing/docs/source/cards/o/orca-mega-fortress-of-darkness.md

 ### Card Rulings

-●You can Tribute a face-down Torpedo Fish or Cannonball Spear Shellfish to activate Orca Mega-Fortress of Darkness' effect.
+*   You can Tribute a face-down Torpedo Fish or Cannonball Spear Shellfish to activate Orca Mega-Fortress of Darkness' effect.